mdifils/Data-Modeling-Postgres/README.md

 **Data-Modeling-Postgres** is the working direction where I'll be working in.
 It contains 2 subfolders, `images` which can be ignored (contains all images used for the README.md).
-The second subfolder `notebook` is most important because it contain all files that needed for this project:
+The second subfolder `notebook` is the most important because it contains all files that are needed for this project:

 - `data`: contains the dataset for this project.
-- `sql_queries.py`: python script that does the following SQL queries:
+- `sql_queries.py`: python script that contains the following SQL queries:
     * DROP TABLES statements for all tables
     * CREATE TABLES statements for all tables
     * INSERT statements with placeholders to populate all tables